Nury Turkel: Public service and think tank work

-In May 2020, Nury Turkel was appointed a commissioner on the United States Commission on International Religious Freedom (USCIRF) by then Speaker of the House Nancy Pelosi who said of Turkel, "I am confident that he will continue to be a powerful voice for the Uyghur people and for the cause of justice around the world."
+In May 2020, Turkel was appointed a commissioner of the United States Commission on International Religious Freedom (USCIRF) by then Speaker of the House Nancy Pelosi.
+He was reappointed in May 2022 and was unanimously elected chair for the 2022–2023 term.
+Pelosi said of Turkel, "I am confident that he will continue to be a powerful voice for the Uyghur people and for the cause of justice around the world."